Q. How many birds do you have at the Rescue?

 - Please understand that we have to feed and care for all the birds on a daily basis.
 This means that we may be cleaning cages or doing other tasks while you are here, so don’t worry about seeds on the floor.

-- Have fun and tell all your friends about the rescue.
+- Have fun.
 We don’t do much advertising and count on YOU to spread the word about Feathered Friends.
 Informational flyers are available, just ask.

 Q. Is there anything I can bring to enhance the experience when I visit?